pedrolopesme/vacuum/README.md

 Files suffix.
 Accepts wildcard *. *Not required.*

 #### - removeLogs
-Should the Vacuum remove found logs after merge and compress them? *Not required.*
+Should the Vacuum remove found logs after merging and compress them? *Not required.*

 #### - compressor
 Compression algorithm.
-Supports only tar.gz at the moment. *Required.*
+Only tar.gz is supported at the moment. *Required.*

 #### - outputPath
 Output path where the compressed file will be stored. *Required.*